Sean ‘Diddy’ Combs and Cassie Ventura agree to settle lawsuit that accused him of rape | KRDO

 Ventura, a singer, model and actress who professionally goes simply by Cassie, had filed a suit in federal court in New York City, alleging Combs was physically violent toward her, controlled all aspects of her personal life, “introduced” her to a lifestyle of “excessive alcohol and substance abuse.”
 And, in the complaint, she alleged through threats of violence, he forced her to engage in various sex acts with male sex workers.

-Ben Brafman, an attorney for Combs, denied the allegations in a statement to CNN on Thursday, calling the claims “outrageous” and accusing Ventura of persistent threats to write a damaging book if she wasn’t given $30 million, which he equated to “blackmail.”
+Combs’ attorney denied the allegations in a statement to CNN on Thursday, calling the claims “outrageous” and accusing Ventura of persistent threats to write a damaging book if she wasn’t given $30 million, which he equated to “blackmail.”

 Ventura’s attorney, Douglas Wigdor, responded to Brafman on Thursday, alleging Combs tried to pay her off to keep quiet.